KittsSeniorDesign/WebUI/README.md

 3. Navigate to the `server` directory.
 4. Install Node.js dependencies by running the command `npm install` in the `server` directory.
 5. Start the server on the command line by running the command `node server.js`.
-6. Connect the website by opening `index.html` in Google Chrome.
+6. Connect the website by opening `index.html` in Google Chrome from the `website` directory.
-7. You are now free to connect to the TCP server and start communicating with the Web-UI.
+7. You are now free to connect to the TCP server and start sending and receiving data with the Web-UI.

 ## Functionality

 ### Required
-- [x] Data-flow from Website with Websockets to TCP connection.
+- [x] Bidirectional dataflow.
-- [x] Numerically display information received from TCP connection.
+- [x] Numerically display information received.
 - [ ] Graphically display information received from TCP connection (robot location).
+- [ ] Graphically relay waypoint information.
+- [ ] Graphically select robots.
-- [ ] Change system settings.
+- [ ] Map channels and sinks.
 - [ ] Change individual robot settings.

 ### Desired